 Five Element Acupuncture and the Wood Element Within Us

 Five Element Acupuncture associates the Wood Element with Spring, and with the energy of Liver and Gall Bladder Officials in the human body, mind and spirit.
 What are Officials?
 What does that connection mean for our health and well-being?
-This blog post explores the Wood Element within us, and the art of living in harmony with our inner nature.
+This blog post explores Five Element Acupuncture and the Wood Element within us.
+It introduces the Wood Element Officials, and discusses how this ancient wisdom supports us in the art of living in harmony with our inner nature.

 Five Element Acupuncture in the Body and Mind: the Officials